LLNL/mpibind/tutorials/tapia22/README.md

 #### Binding to threads

 The flag `-c` specifies the minimum number of threads to be bound to each task.
-When `-c` is used with `--cpu-bind==thread`, tasks are bound to exactly as many threads as requested.
+When `-c` is used with `--cpu-bind=thread`, tasks are bound to exactly as many threads as requested.

 We see that below, where `--cpu-bind=thread` specifies thread as the object considered by `-c`. `-c3` therefore specifies that each task should be assigned to 3 threads.
 For example, `Task 1` is bound to threads `2,17-18`.